 All individuals in the AU community are welcome to participate in the Intergroup Dialogue program or to study dialogue on campus.

 1. Participate in a dialogue: Dialogue groups run every semester and offer a variety of new and recurring topics.
 Spring 2015 groups begin the week of February 16 through April 6.
 Group topics include; Race in the US, Race and Gender in the US, Race Around the World, and Interfaith: Spiritual and Institutional Religious Identities.

 2. Serve as a dialogue facilitator: Facilitators receive professional development, training, and intensive practice at facilitating dialogue.
 To become a Fall 2015 facilitator, applications will be due by April 30.
 This is a paid position.
-To learn more and to apply, click here.
+Become a dialogue facilitator

 3. Enroll in the Master's level dialogue course, Dialogue: Approaches and Applications (SIS 619)